Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/cellcircularreferenceexception/cellcircularreferenceexception/_index.md

 ---
 title: CellCircularReferenceException
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/cellcircularreferenceexception/cellcircularreferenceexception/
+url: /php-java/aspose.slides/cellcircularreferenceexception/cellcircularreferenceexception/
 ---

-## CellCircularReferenceException() function
+## CellCircularReferenceException()  constructor

  Initializes a new instance of the  CellCircularReferenceException class.

-### Result
-CellCircularReferenceException

 ---

-## CellCircularReferenceException(String message) function
+## CellCircularReferenceException(String message)  constructor

  Initializes a new instance of the  CellCircularReferenceException class with a specified error message.